 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations to indicate significantly improved oral language among disadvantaged pupils.
 This will be evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-In Reception the Nuffield Early Language Intervention programme will be introduced in 2021-2022.
 Infusing vocabulary within the curriculum will be a focus for subject leaders, ensuring it its progressive 2021-2024 Improved phonic attainment among disadvantaged pupils Assessment to indicate improvements in Phonic assessment data including for disadvantaged pupils.
-Embed a complete systematic synthetic phonics (SSP) programme to support for children in Reception and Key Stage 1 to become fluent readers (Read Write Inc) Reading books will match the order of taught phonics Parents will know how to support pupils at home with phonics and reading Improved reading attainment among disadvantaged pupils Assessments and Pupil voice will indicate significantly improved reading skills among disadvantaged pupils.
-Accelerated Reader will be introduced for Pupils who are no longer on the phonics scheme.
+Embed a complete systematic synthetic phonics (SSP) programme to support for children in Reception and Key Stage 1 to become fluent readers (Read Write Inc) Engage with English Hub and Ruth Miskin Training Parents will know how to support pupils at home with phonics and reading through specific phonics workshops 100% of our disadvantaged pupils will pass the Phonics Screening Check Improved reading attainment among disadvantaged pupils Assessments and Pupil voice will indicate significantly improved reading skills among disadvantaged pupils.
+Accelerated Reader will be embedded for Pupils who are no longer on the phonics scheme.
 Disadvantaged pupils will make 6 months reading age progress every year.
-Key Stage 2 reading outcomes in 2023/2024 will show that more than 50% of disadvantage pupils will meet age-related expectations.
-Improved writing attainment among disadvantaged pupils Assessments and observations indicate significantly improved writing outcomes among disadvantaged pu- pils.
-This is evident when triangulated with other sources of evidence, including engagement in les- sons, book scrutiny and ongoing formative assess- ment.
-Key Stage 2 writing outcomes in 2023/2024 will show that more than 50% of disadvantage pupils will meet age-related expectations.
-To achieve and sustain improved wellbeing for all pupils in our school, Engagement with the DFE Senior Mental Health Lead programme.
+Key Stage 2 reading outcomes in 2023/2024 will show that 50% of disadvantage pupils will meet age-related expectations.
+Improved writing attainment among disadvantaged pupils Assessments and observations indicate significantly improved writing outcomes among disadvantaged pupils.
+This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.

-particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 demon- strated by: • the overall absence rate for all pupils being no more than 3%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 50%. the percentage of disadvantaged pupils who are late to be reduced to 1%
+Key Stage 2 writing outcomes in 2023/2024 will show that 50% of disadvantage pupils will meet age-related expectations.
+Engagement with the DFE Senior Mental Health Lead programme.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 3%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 50%. the percentage of disadvantaged pupils who are late to be reduced to 1% Implement daily phone calls to ensure families are awake and able to get to school on time.
+Link with other professionals to ensure routines can be implemented in the home to aid families in getting their child to school on time.
+Provide pupils with a range of after-school club options (ideas gathered via pupil voice.)
+Disadvantaged pupils to attend at least 1 after school club during the academic year 2022-2023.
+Provided children with an enriched curriculum.
+Pupils to have the opportunity to access 'Holiday and Food' club activities during school holidays.